 Violins come in a range of sizes, with models smaller than full-size designed for use by children.
 Most people of 11 years or older can handle a 4/4 (full-size) violin, but you'll need to measure younger children to determine which violin size they require.

 With the player's left arm fully extended and held away from her body, take a measurement from the base of her neck to her wrist.
-Then, consult the list below to find the appropriate size.
+Then, consult this list to find the appropriate size: